jameswrw/AoC-2025/README.md

 4. **Paper rolls**: Another easy one.
 The second puzzle was more or less wrapping the fist solution in a while loop.
 5. **Ingredient IDs**: Swift RangeSet made both puzzles straightforward.
 6. **Cephalapod maths**: The first puzzle was simple enough, which led to some false confidence after the previous days.
 I found this to be a parsing nightmare.
 No doubt others have one lined it!
+7. **Tachyon beams**: I found part one straightforward, but struggled to understand the question for part two.
+Once I got it solving was easy enough.